FajarKim/FajarKim/README.md

 Hello everyone 👋🏻!
 I'm Rangga, you can call me Fajar 😊.
 I come from Garut, West Java, Indonesia 🇮🇩.
 I am a student of Science programme ⚗️ 🔬.
 In the world of programming, I prefer to create encrypting codes for several programming languages.
 Greetings everyone!!!

+Oh, do you need an Indonesian translator?
+Feel free to chat with me.
+Insyaa Allah, I will do it well 😉

 <div align="center">

 [![Visit Website](images/buttons/visit-website.svg)](https://fajarkim.github.io)